 Some of you may remember that your interview involved an audio-visual listening exercise during which you had to analyse a video on YouTube.
-How can we analyse music transmitted orally, or musical genres or practices that are not (primarily, or at all) governed by the rules of functional harmony?
+How can we analyse music transmitted orally, or musical genres or practices that are not (primarily, or at all) transmitted by scores?
 What are the implications of transcribing orally transmitted or audio recorded musics for this purpose?